GDxU/ypilot/README-yp.md

         # (any pluralized type can go here, including another "Arrays of ...")
     some foo which are Bar things         # shorthand for the previous one

+## Event definitions

+An event definition gives the form of a custom event type, and optionally a list of types for the variables it uses.
+A custom event must have at least a subject variable and a verb.
+The verb serves as the name of the event type.
+It must be capitalized, and it should be in 3rd person present tense (e.g. `Takes`, not `Take`, `Taking`, `Taken`, or `Took`).
+The event may also have a single object variable after the verb, a list of preposition/variable pairs, and/or adjective-like property/variable pairs following `with`.
+Prepositions and properties are interchangeable, they just allow for more natural reading.

+Event definitions may take one of two forms, depending on whether a type list is included.
+Without a type list, the event goes between `the event` and `can happen`:

+    # simplest
+    the event ?subject Verbs can happen
+    # most complex
+    the event
+      ?subject
+      Verbs
+      ?object
+      prep1 ?val1 prep2 ?val2
+      with prop3 ?val3 and prop4 ?val4
+    can happen

+With a type list, the event goes between `in the event` and `then`, and the type list comes after `then`:

+    in the event ?subject Verbs then
+      ?subject is a Verbing thing

+The types are similar to those used for adjective properties, except that the shorthand forms for `flag`s and `number`s are not allowed, and the `a foo` or `some foo` part at the beginning (identifying the property the type applies to) is replaced with the variable that the type applies to.

+An event defined in this way may be used as an effect to emit the event, and it may be used as the triggering event of a rule.

+A real example of a custom event type may be seen in `gun.yp`:

+    # event definition for "Fires"
+    in the event ?gun Fires from ?ship then
+      ?gun is a Shooty thing
+      ?ship is a Located thing
+    ...
+    # rule that uses the "Fires" event as an effect
+    when ... then ...
+      ?x Fires from ?s
+    ...
+    # rule that uses the "Fires" event as a trigger
+    when ?gun Fires from ?ship and ... then ...

+Note that this format applies to custom events.
+Built-in events may deviate from it.
+In particular, built-in verbs are not capitalized.

 ## Noun definitions

 A noun definition gives a name for a noun, and a list of other nouns and adjectives it implies.
 Like adjectives, nouns must start with a capital letter.
 Here's an example of a noun definition: